till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-1/README.md

 - The following year, Flughafen Zürich AG, trading under the **brand Unique** , became the new airport operator.
 - **The company dropped the brand Unique in favour of Zurich Airport and Flughafen Zürich in 2010.**
 - On **18 October 2001** , Germany and Switzerland signed a **treaty** regarding the **limitation of flights over Germany**.
-- Under the terms of this treaty, any **incoming aircraft after 22:00** had to approach Zürich from the east **to land on runway 28** , which, unlike the airport&#39;s other runways, **was not equipped with an instrument landing system**.
+- Under the terms of this treaty, any **incoming aircraft after 22:00** had to approach Zürich from the east **to land on runway 28** , which, unlike the airport's other runways, **was not equipped with an instrument landing system**.
 - **A month later,** at 22:06 on 24 November, an **inbound Crossair Avro RJ100** using this approach in conditions of **poor visibility crashed** into a range of hills near **Bassersdorf** and **exploded, killing 24 of the 33 people on board**.
 - **The flight had originally been scheduled to land on runway 14 before 22:00** , but it was **subject to delay** and was therefore diverted to runway 28.
 - [https://www.admin.ch/gov/de/start/dokumentation/medienmitteilungen.msg-id-7276.html](https://www.admin.ch/gov/de/start/dokumentation/medienmitteilungen.msg-id-7276.html)